zonghay/zonghay.github.io/content/archives/Golang_底层实现之sync.map.md

 func (m *Map) Swap(key, value any) (previous any, loaded bool) {
 	read := m.loadReadOnly()
 	if e, ok := read.m[key]; ok {
-		if v, ok := e.trySwap(&value); ok {
+		// trySwap swaps a value if the entry has not been expunged. if v, ok := e.trySwap(&value); ok {
 			if v == nil {
 				return nil, false